Tragedy is repeated

 To the third category belongs only one culture, the isolationist aerial country Shevat roaming the skies.
 Originally, this country existed on the surface as with the other nations (except for Solaris) and only relatively recently isolated itself around 500 years before the beginning of the game.
 If it wasn't for this detail, Shevat could easily be grouped together with the first category since they more often cooperate with the surface nations and oppose Solaris.

-To the fourth and last category belong lost and ancient civilizations, such as the sunken city of Zeboim, and also the civilization in outer space that we only get an idea from based on one of their titanic colony ships (The Eldridge) seen in the opening movie and its derelict parts such as Babel Tower.
+To the fifth and last category belong lost and ancient civilizations, such as the sunken city of Zeboim, and also the civilization in outer space that we only get an idea from based on one of their titanic colony ships (The Eldridge) seen in the opening movie and its derelict parts such as Babel Tower.
 It is also not unreasonable to assume that this spacefaring civilization still exists in some form out there in the vast universe and constitutes the origin of mankind.
 Of note is that there are no signs of alien civilizations in this universe that are not made up of human beings.

 Also, one major aspect of this world and its cultures is the presence and use of giant humanoid fighting machines called 'Gears'.
 To the extent that the cultures are advanced enough, they are all Gear-using cultures and influenced by their existence and use; whether it be for war, construction, digging, salvaging, children's toys, gladiatorian entertainment, experimentation in human biomechanical evolution, and even incorporated into religious myths.
 The origin of Gear technology is, in fact, as mysterious as the origin of human beings themselves, as also alluded to by the work's title 'Xenogears', which has the implication of foreign or alien machines.